 Material Finish Process A. FERROUS ALLOYS other than stainless steel, mill-galvanized or mill-electrozinc coating, or mill- aluminized surfaces.
-Chemically clean the areas in accordance with Chapter 3.
+1. Chemically clean the areas in accordance with Chapter 3.
 Remove all re- maining coating and corrosion by abrasive blasting or other mechanical cleaning processes.
 Field organizations without abrasive blasting capabili- ties may proceed to Step 3.
 Depot and/or contractor level of maintenance apply zinc phosphate TT-C-490, Type I. 2.
 The blasted surfaces will be in a near-white condition per Steel Structures Painting Council (SSPC-SP 10).
 A near-white blast cleaned surface finish is defined as one from which all oil, grease, dirt, mill scale, rust, corro- sion products, oxides, paint or other foreign matter have been completely removed from the surface except for very light shadows, very slight streaks, or slight discolorations caused by rust stain, mill scale oxides, or slight, tight residues of paint or coating that may remain.
 At least 95% of each square inch of surface area shall be free of all visible residues, and the remainder shall be limited to the light discoloration mentioned above.
 The National Association of Corrosion Engineers (NACE) Standard TM- 01-70 (Visual Standard for Surfaces of New Steel Airblast Cleaned with Sand Abrasive) surface was produced as a visual standard to compare properly prepared surfaces.
 The Standard may be procured from NACE International, 440 South Creek Drive, Houston, TX 77084-4906.
 The blast-cleaned surface must be primed before any rusting occurs, otherwise the benefit of the near-white blast cleaning is lost.
 Under normal atmo- spheric conditions it is best practice to prime within one hour of blast cleaning.
-The following areas are exceptions to blasting: Abrasive blasting will not be performed on surfaces where there is a danger of warping or distorting the base metal.
+The following areas are exceptions to blasting: a.
+Abrasive blasting will not be performed on surfaces where there is a danger of warping or distorting the base metal.
 Sheet metal thinner than 0.0625 in.
 (U.S. Standard 16 gauge) will not be abrasive blasted. b.
-Parts whose dimensions must be retained or parts with deep crevices, threads, or machined surfaces will not be abrasive blasted.
+Deleted c.
+Deleted